-1. The Question Paper covering the entire syllabus shall be divided into four sections (A-D).

-- 2. Eight questions of 10 marks each are to be set, two in each of the four sections (A-D).
+- 1. The question paper covering the entire course shall be divided into four sections. - 2.
+Eight questions of 15 marks each are to be set, two in each of the four Sections (A-D).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section. - 3.
 The candidates are allowed to use [Non-Scientific] calculator.